ianmilligan1/ianmilligan.ca/content/post/covid-baking/index.md

 ### The Bread

-I then decided to try making my first sourdough using the [Rustic Sourdough Bread](https://www.kingarthurflour.com/recipes/rustic-sourdough-bread-recipe) recipie at King Arthur Flour.
+I then decided to try making my first sourdough using the [Rustic Sourdough Bread](https://www.kingarthurflour.com/recipes/rustic-sourdough-bread-recipe) recipe at King Arthur Flour.
 The first time I made it, it tasted okay, but didn't really rise as much as I wanted.
 While I wondered if that might be the stone-milled bread flour I was using, I also figured it was because I didn't really know how to "knead" bread, nor how to "shape it into a ball."

 Fortunately, YouTube to the rescue.
 First, I watched a great video on how to [knead dough](https://www.youtube.com/watch?v=ySOj0fFWo1U) and then another on how to shape it (h/t to [Heather Steel](https://twitter.com/steelha1/status/1246540003586572295)):